-PSC/PHI 406 CITIZENSHIP FROM MODERNITY TO GLOBALIZATION (offered in Florence only) 3 CR

-Offered only in Florence.
+PSC/PHI 406 CITIZENSHIP FROM MODERNITY TO GLOBALIZATION 3 CR Offered only in Florence.
 Citizenship as a major crossroads in European political thought: key thinkers; permutations throughout European history; impact of globalization and European unification on concepts of citizenship, liberty, and justice.